ATLJoeReed/LendingClub/README.md

 # Preview Mode
 python lending_club.py --preview 1

-This will run the process and show you loans you that match the specified criteria as well as the payload that would be sent to the API to place the orders.
+This will run the process and show you loans that match the specified criteria as well as the payload that would be sent to the API to place the orders.

 # Live Mode
 python lending_club.py